Suspect jailed in connection with death of teen bicyclist in Blaine

 The suspect was booked into the Anoka County jail.
 He has not been charged.

-The teenager’s name has not yet been released.
+The teenager’s name has not been released.
 The Midwest Medical Examiner’s Office will conduct an autopsy.
 Blaine police and the State Patrol continue to investigate.

 STAFF REPORT